jckpn/RecursiveGPT/README.md

 I made this to help me with tasks like proofreading and lecture summaries.
 I have very little free time at the moment due to finals exams, but if you have any suggestions or contributions feel free to make a pull request.

-(Privacy note: no data is sent anywhere except for interacting with the ChatGPT API.)
+(Privacy note: No data is sent anywhere except for interacting with the ChatGPT API.)